 “Well, you have fun with that.”
 Dan ruffled her still-messy curls, then sat at the table and sipped his coffee.
-“If you get bored with the puking thing, why don’t you swing by True Value and pick out a paint color for the nursery?
+“If you get bored with the puking thing, why don’t you swing by the hardware store and pick out a paint color for the nursery?
 Something blue, maybe.”

 “Something blue, huh?”

 He shrugged, a teasing smile tugging at the corners of his mouth.

 She arched her eyebrow, but didn’t take his bait.

 Dan tweaked her nose and slid his coffee cup over to her.
 “You want the rest of this?
 I need to get going.”

 With a groan of discomfort, Stacy turned away from the robust aroma.

 Despite her assurance, Dan checked her forehead for fever.
 She shooed him away with a bit of feisty in her growl, then reeled him back in for a goodbye kiss that started with a peck and ended a few moments later with his jeans growing tighter and Stacy’s face flushing from something a hell of a lot more fun than the flu.